zabbix/ansible-collection/roles/zabbix_agent/README.md

 python3 -m pip install -r requirements.txt
 ```

-Check [**python documentation**](https://docs.python.org/3/installing/index.html) for more details on python modules installation.
+Check the [**Python documentation**](https://docs.python.org/3/installing/index.html) for more details on Python modules installation.

-Selinux tasks depends on `policycoreutils` package.
-Which will be installed as dependency with `zabbix-selinux-policy` package.
+SELinux tasks depend on `policycoreutils` package.
+It will be installed as dependency with `zabbix-selinux-policy` package.

-Role Variables
+Role variables
 --------------

 You can modify variables listed in this section.
 Variables are not validated by the role itself.
 You should experiment with variable definition on a test instance before going for a full-scale deployment.